 Coober Pedy is an iconic mining town in South Australia and, like many remote locations, relied on diesel-fired generators to provide electricity.

 This innovative Project has combined 4MW wind, 1MW solar, a 1MW/500kWhr battery and other enabling and integration technologies to provide the town of Coober Pedy with approximately 70% renewable energy over the 20 year life of the Project.
-The Project has been integrated with Energy Developments’ existing 3.9MW diesel power station which provides power when there are no renewable energy sources available.
-The project entered commercial operation on 1 July 2017 and is currently completing a settling-in period during which the system is gradually ramped up to achieve 70% renewable energy penetration.
+The Project has been integrated with Energy Developments’ existing 3.9MW diesel power station which remains available when there are no renewable energy sources available.
+Project construction commenced in September 2016, and was delivered successfully over a 15 month period, with the commercial operation commencing on 1 July 2017.
+Below are some key highlights of the project:

 The Australian Renewal Energy Agency (ARENA) is providing up to $18.4 million funding support.